Breakfast Television: Montreal edition

 Rogers was granted approval by the CRTC on December 20, 2012 to acquire CJNT Montreal and convert it from a multicultural station to a fully English Citytv station.
 As part of the approval, Rogers had until September 1, 2013 to produce local programming on the station, which included a three-hour Montreal edition of Breakfast Television.

 On June 6, 2013, Rogers announced that the Montreal edition of Breakfast Television would premiere on August 26, 2013, and would be hosted by Alexandre Despatie and Joanne Vrakas.
 Despatie left the program in 2015, and was succeeded by Derick Fage.

 On September 5, 2019, Rogers Media announced the cancellation of Breakfast Television Montreal, effective immediately.
-Colette Watson, senior vice-president of television and broadcast operations at Rogers Media, stated: "This was a difficult decision, but at the end of the day, the show was not sustainable".
+Colette Watson, senior vice-president of television and broadcast operations at Rogers Media, stated that the program was "not sustainable".